SHI-Yu-Zhe/Single-Object-Visual-Tracking_A-Paper-List/README.md

 # Single-Object Visual Tracking: A Paper List

 *A complete paper list of Single-Object Visual Tracking Algorithms, Surveys and Benchmarks of recent years.
 Different from existing paper list, this project doesn't simply category the papers by publishment, but from a tracking process perspective.
 Main Contributions and Novelties of each tracker paper is carefully studied, forming our taxonomy criteria.
-The investigation covers top conferences as AAAI, CVPR, ECCV, ICCV, ICML, IJCAI, NIPS and top journals as IJCV, IP, PAMI.
+The investigation covers top conferences as AAAI, CVPR, ECCV, ICCV, ICML, IJCAI, NIPS and top journals as IJCV, TIP, PAMI, CSVT.
 Note that the list is not bijective, namely a single paper may appear in diverse contents.*

 ## 1 Popular Benchmarks